Abstract

 Implement batch processing for all bulk operations of 100+ records.
 This strategy is version-agnostic and consistently delivers a 90+% performance improvement.

-Version Migration Not For Performance
+Version Migration Not for Performance

-Migrate to v13/v14 for features, security, and LTS – not primarily for DataHandler performance.
+Migrate to v13/v14 for features, security, LTS – not primarily for DataHandler performance.
 The gains are measurable, but not business-critical.

 Write Code Once